onflow/sc-eng-gaming/README.md

 As mentioned above, there can be many implementations of an `NFT` that would make it relevant for use in a game.
 Our `GamePieceNFT` is as minimal and generic as possible so that it can be used in a number of simple games.
 Fundamentally, the `NFT` defined here serves as a receiver for attachments added to it throughout gameplay.

-Games can implement their own `Attachments` (at minimum as a composite type of `DynamicNFT.Attachment` & `MetadataViews.Resolver`) and add them to these NFTs.
+Games can implement their own [Attachments](https://github.com/onflow/cadence/blob/feature/attachments/docs/language/attachments.md) and add them to these NFTs.
 This makes the NFT maximally composable!
-Similar to a `Collection`, resources can be attached to the NFT by public reference, but the owner of the NFT can remove attachments via their Collection.
+Future Attachment features like iteration will enable the base `NFT` to provide more context about its attachments, so this feature will only get more powerful & composable.

 There was much discussion about whether an NFT's win/loss records should be stored directly on the NFT as an attachment, or on that game contract and attach a retriever for the NFT to recall its record.
 This is ultimately a design decision, with each approach having its pros/cons.
 Because we wanted an emergent on-chain leaderboard, we decided to store all records on the game contract.
 However, had we found an acceptable event indexing service or wanted to build one ourselves, we could have relied on off-chain indexers to maintain win/loss history for a leaderboard & stored the data directly on the NFT.